0zean/CNN-Image-Recognition/README.md

 # CNN Image Recognition

-A basic 2-layer CNN for image recognition
+A Combination CNN model using InceptionV3 via transfer learning

-The Suggested model produces results with 88.5% accuracy.
+The Suggested model produces results with 97% accuracy out of sample.

 The image prediction is a binary output of either a Dog or Cat: